Oculus CTO John Carmack is suing Zenimax for $22.5M

 In addition to the $22.5 million sought in damages, the lawsuit also wants Zenimax to let Carmack sell his stocks in the company under the terms originally agreed upon.

 The lawsuit further alleges that Zenimax’s actions are a result of the recent, and in some ways yet ongoing, legal battle between itself and Oculus.
+Zenimax was ultimately awarded $500 million in that previous ruling, to be paid on the charges of NDA violations, copyright, infringement, and false designation, though Oculus has stated its plans to appeal.